As a friendly and caring community, we’re here to help you be the best you possible.

 Managing your finances

 Our services help make your time at university as financially stress-free as possible with access to guidance from our Financial Wellbeing advisors.
 There is a range of part-time work opportunities on campus and in the local area.
 We also offer a wide range of scholarships to help fund your studies.

 Find out more about financial support.

 Mental, emotional and physical wellbeing

-Our Wellbeing team are here to support you with all aspects of your mental health and wellbeing.
-You have access to an on campus medical health centre, counsellors who run workshops and individual sessions, wellbeing advisers and multi-faith chaplains.
+Our Wellbeing team is here to support you with all aspects of your mental health and wellbeing.
+You have access to an NHS-run on-campus medical health centre, counsellors who run workshops and individual sessions, wellbeing advisers and multi-faith chaplaincy.

 Faith and spiritual needs